Wired Ethernet Network Card Setup

 7. Click “OK” and then “Close” the ethernet adapter properties.
 Your computer should now have an alternate IP address configured.

-8. If you want to test your settings, you can do so by accessing the rover’s \logs directory.
+8. If you want to test your settings, you can do so by connecting via Connect to Rover or by accessing the rover’s \logs directory.
 Connect an ethernet cable from rover to your computer.
 Wait approximately 3 minutes and using a file browser such as File Explorer in Windows (not a web browser), connect to \\192.168.200.10\logs with the username “phoenix” (no quotes) and password “aeriallidar” (no quotes).
 Alternatively, if you have configured the hosts file as instructed in Modify Hosts File, you can connect to \\rover-wire\logs.
 Same username and password.

 Last updated